Image

 • Housing Issues Securing housing may become more difficult, as landlords in and around Dent County, MO often perform background checks.
 Certain housing programs and assistance options may also be limited or unavailable.

-• Civil Liability — You may also face lawsuits in Dent County, MO, including wrongful death claims, which can result in significant additional financial responsibility.
+• Civil Liability — In addition to criminal penalties, you may face civil lawsuits in Dent County, MO, including wrongful death claims brought by the victim’s family.
+These cases can result in significant financial liability beyond what is imposed in criminal court.

-Charged with manslaughter in Dent County, MO?
-When you select Combs Waterkotte a manslaughter defense attorney in or around Dent County, MO, you’re not simply selecting a leading manslaughter defense attorney in Dent County, MO and beyond – you’re protecting your rights, your freedom, and your future.
-In addition to knowledgeable manslaughter defense lawyers, our staff is available 24/7 and offers expertise in the following areas for residents in Dent County, MO:
+Facing Dent County, MO manslaughter charges?
+When you hire Combs Waterkotte Dent County, MO a manslaughter defense lawyer, you’re not only partnering with an ideal manslaughter defense lawyer in Dent County, MO and throughout Missouri – you’re securing your rights, your freedom, and your future.
+Along with knowledgeable manslaughter defense lawyers, our legal team is available 24/7 and provides expertise in the following areas for residents in Dent County, MO:

 When you’re facing a manslaughter charge in Dent County, MO, the stakes couldn’t be higher.
 You’re not just dealing with a criminal case, you’re facing potential prison time, a permanent felony record, and long-term consequences that can affect every part of your life.
 Choosing the right manslaughter defense attorney in Dent County, MO is one of the most important decisions you will make.